jzwdsb/cache-rs/README.md

 - a simple cache (pure hash map)
 - a lru cache (double linked list + hash map)
 - a ttl cache (delete expired entries on read, periodically may too heavy for rust, but we could use grean thread to do it)
-- a concurrent safe cache (ongoing)
+- a concurrent safe cache (use RwLock to wrap the cache)